tierrif/chat-utils/README.md

 Please report any issues you find in the issues section.
 Thank you for using ChatUtils.

 ## License
-This mod is licensed under the GNU General Public License v3.
+This mod is licensed under the GNU Lesser General Public License v3.
 For more information, please read the LICENSE file in the root of this project.

 Credits to Lexply#2725 for the mod's logo.